Hazra (Hindu traditions) in India

 What Are Their Needs?

-Hindu Hazra people need the Holy Spirit to direct them into a loving relationship with the Lord Jesus Christ.
+Hindu Hazra people need the Holy Spirit to direct them into a loving relationship with the Lord Jesus Christ, the only one who can give them abundant life.

 Prayer Points